BreathingCode/BreathingCode.github.io/register.md

 will be reduced accordingly and you will be refunded the difference between the price you paid and the price charged on the last day of ticket sales (May 3, 2015).

-### Hotels

-We have reserved a contingencies at the following hotels:

-- Hotel Nr 1, at 500 EUR per Night.
-- Hotel Nr 2, at 1000 EUR per Night.
-- Hotel Nr 3, at 1500 EUR per Night.

-When booking your hotel room, just mention that you are part of Breathing Code, to get the rate above.